 The same RPF procedures as in PIM are used for each router to determine the RPF neighbor for a particular source or RPA (in case of Bidirectional Tree).
-Except in the Bidirectional Tree case and a special case described in Section 1.2.1.2, no (\,G) join is used - LHR routers discover the sources for ASM and then join towards the sources directly.
+Except in the Bidirectional Tree case and a special case described in Section 1.2.1.2, no (,G) join is used - LHR routers discover the sources for ASM and then join towards the sources directly.
 Data driven mechanisms like PIM Assert is replaced by control driven mechanisms (Section 1.2.4).

-The joins are carried in BGP Updates with C-MCAST SAFI defined in [draft-ietf-bess-mvpn-pe-ce] and S-PMSI/Leaf A-D routes defined in this document.
+The joins are carried in BGP Updates with MCAST-TREE SAFI and S-PMSI/ Leaf A-D routes defined in this document.
 The updates are targeted at the upstream neighbor by use of Route Targets.
 [Note - earlier version of this draft uses C-multicast route to send joins.
 We're now switching to S-PMSI/Leaf routes for three reasons. a) when the routes go through RRs, we have to distinguish different routes based on upstream router and downstream router.
 This leads to Leaf routes. b) for labeled bidirectional trees, we need to signal "upstream fec".
 S-PMSI suits this very well. c) we may want to allow the option of setting up trees from the roots instead of from the leaves.
 S-PMSI suits that very well.]